DD2480-Group26/DD2480-CI/README.md

 ### Compilation
 Compilation is done using gradle and the following command : "./gradlew run"

-Gradle manage all the depencies.
+Gradle manage all the dependencies.
 For example, the library we are using to clone and pull the git repository relies on others that are automatically imported by gradle.

 ### Notification
+Created an Email class in Java with the package javax.mail.
+This Email class handles the notifications.
+For every push, it will send the CI result to every participant in the group project.
+The CI results include if the committed code compiled successfully and it passed all tests.
+The Email class will return if the is tested by checking if the email was successfully sent.

 ### Execution